Things To Know Before Becoming a BC Landlord

 Inheriting Tenants

 So you’ve found the perfect property, but you don’t love the existing tenants.
 Unfortunately they come as a package deal!
-Under the RTA, a prospective purchaser must take on the existing tenancy agreement(s) set between the previous owner and the current tenant(s), including the monthly rental amount.
-In order to keep the rental income at market value, landlords can continue to increase the rent annually according to the allowable percentage set by the provincial government or once a new tenancy agreement is signed.
+Under the Residential Tenancy Act, a prospective purchaser must take on the existing tenancy agreement(s) set between the previous owner and the current tenants, including the monthly rental amount.
+In order to keep the rental income at market value, landlords can continue to increase the rent annually according to the increase limit set by the BC provincial government.
+They can also increase the rent once the inherited tenant moves out and a new tenancy agreement is signed.